Best Netflix series to watch now (October 2020) - TheNewsTrace

 Jeffrey Epstein: Filthy Wealthy

-Utilizing footage of Epstein being interviewed for an earlier cost alongside feedback from prosecutors, associates and investigators, plus movie of Epstein’s houses, director Lisa Bryant’s documentary is an enchanting and horrifying take a look at how one man escaped justice for many years, presumably with the assistance of rich connections – and one which rightfully prioritises the survivors over the perpetrator.
+Utilizing footage of Epstein being interviewed for an earlier cost alongside feedback from prosecutors, associates and investigators, plus movie of Epstein’s houses, director Lisa Bryant’s documentary is a captivating and horrifying have a look at how one man escaped justice for many years, probably with the assistance of rich connections – and one which rightfully prioritises the survivors over the perpetrator.

 Watch on Netflix